rubyfu/RubyFu/README.md

-This book will be collection of ideas and skills that could be useful for Hackers and  and a good reference for lots of search and experience.
-It is not intended to teach you ruby programming.
+This book will be collection of ideas and skills that could be useful for Hackers and Pentesters.
+It's good reference summarizing a lot of re-search and experience.

+> **RubyFu** is where Ruby goes evil

 For best presentation, please visit [RubyFu on Gitbook](http://RubyFu.net)